Tuning Language Models by Mixture-of-Depths Ensemble: Analysis

 \subsection{Learned Routing Pattern Across Tokens}

-In this section, we analyze the routing patterns learned with MoD for the $\mathcal{K}$ ensemble layers during training.
-With a Gaussian-initialized routing network, we measure the sparsity of the weights across the training tokens, i.e., how many weights are close to zero.
-We calculate the proportion of weights below a threshold, $\epsilon$, which we set to $1 \times 10^{-5}$.
-A lower level of sparsity often implies that the model is selectively using current routes while ignoring others, leading to the discussion in \S \ref{sec:topk analysis}.
-We also record the mean and variance to measure the tendency and dispersion for each $k$ route, as detailed in Appendix \ref{app:analysis1}.
-We evaluate MoD trained on top of LoRA and MoD trained without $k$ LoRA layers using the LLaMA 7B model on the ARC easy subset.
+We study how the router allocates weight across the $\mathcal{K}$ ensemble layers during training.
+For each route we measure \emph{sparsity}, the fraction of routing weights below $\epsilon=1\times10^{-5}$; lower sparsity means the route is used more selectively (per-route mean and variance are reported in Appendix~\ref{app:analysis1}).
+We compare MoDE trained on top of LoRA against MoDE trained without the $k$ late-layer LoRA modules, using LLaMA2-7B on ARC-e.